Brazil candidates make final campaign pitches | AFP - This kiji is

-Sao Paulo (AFP) - Brazil's presidential candidates made their final push for voters Saturday with pitches that summarized the gulf between them: leftist Fernando Haddad held a "peace rally" in the favelas while far-right front-runner Jair Bolsonaro reached out on Twitter.
+Sao Paulo (AFP) - Brazil's presidential candidates made their final push for voters Saturday, with pitches that echoed the gulf between them: leftist Fernando Haddad held a "peace rally" in the favelas, while far-right frontrunner Jair Bolsonaro reached out on Twitter.

-On the last day before a run-off that will decide who leads Latin America's biggest country for the next four years, Brazilians are deeply divided -- though the clear favorite is Bolsonaro, an ex-army captain nicknamed "Tropical Trump" whose aggressive social media campaign has tapped into widespread anti-establishment outrage.
+On the last day before a runoff that will decide who leads Latin America's biggest country for the next four years, Brazilians are deeply divided -- though the clear favorite is Bolsonaro, an ex-army captain whom some call a "Tropical Trump," whose aggressive social media campaign has tapped into widespread anti-establishment rage.

-Haddad, who is standing in for ex-president Luiz Inacio Lula da Silva -- the popular politician was barred from running while serving a 12-year prison term for corruption -- insisted in an emotionally charged rally that he can still pull off a come-from-behind victory.
+Haddad is standing in for ex-president Luiz Inacio Lula da Silva, a popular but controversial politician who was barred from running while serving a 12-year jail term for corruption.

+The Workers' Party candidate insisted in an emotionally charged rally that he can still pull off a come-from-behind win.

 "This thing is going to turn around," Haddad, 55, told a crush of thousands of white-clad supporters in the largest shantytown in Sao Paulo, a city he formerly served as mayor.